Taoudi/GithubSearcher/README.md

 #### Setting up Kibana
 For setting up a Kibana server to act as an interface for the ElasticSearch server, download the compressed folder at: https://www.elastic.co/downloads/kibana.
-Once downloaded, the Kibana server can be started by running the executable file in bin (elasticsearch.bat in Windows).
+Once downloaded, the Kibana server can be started by running the executable file in bin (kibana.bat in Windows).
 The Kibana server is default located at http://localhost:5601/.

 #### Indexing with ElasticSearch
 Every object indexed into the ElasticSearch Server will be a JSON Object with the following variables: